Ada40/fractal-harmonic-code/README.md

 ### Why This Matters

-Adam Lehatchett's inventions—including Open and Close Gate Adaptive Switching and multiple AI systems—are currently being used globally by major tech companies without attribution or compensation.
+Adam Lee Hatchett's inventions—including Open and Close Gate Adaptive Switching and multiple AI systems—are currently being used globally by major tech companies without attribution or compensation.
 This licensing structure ensures that future commercial use provides fair compensation to the inventor.

 **Knowledge should be free.
 Commercial exploitation should be fair.**